koriroys/apprenticeship/_posts/2012-04-09-day-one-devmynd-part-one.md

 ---
 {% include JB/setup %}

-The title of this blog is a bit presumptive.
 Today I started as an intern at DevMynd Software, which is set to last for two months. <strike>If</strike> When I successfully complete that, I will be upgraded to 'apprentice.'

 ## What is DevMynd?